Imago

 NCAA, College League, USA Football: Kansas State at Brigham Young Sep 21, 2024 Provo, Utah, USA Brigham Young Cougars quarterback Jake Retzlaff 12 reacts to a play from the sideline against the Kansas State Wildcats during the third quarter at LaVell Edwards Stadium.
 Provo LaVell Edwards Stadium Utah USA, EDITORIAL USE ONLY PUBLICATIONxINxGERxSUIxAUTxONLY Copyright: xRobxGrayx 20240921_tbs_gb6_442

-Former BYU QB, Jake Retzlaff, was supposed to be entering Tulane’s opener against Northwestern with a new playbook and ambitions, surrounded by a new roster fam.
-But instead of excitement and pump, he enters the Green Wave trenches with grief heavy on his shoulders, as he deals with a personal tragedy with his very own ‘man’s best friend’.
+Former BYU QB, Jake Retzlaff, is supposed to enter Tulane’s opener against Northwestern on Aug.
+30 with a new playbook and ambitions, surrounded by a new roster fam.
+But instead of excitement and pump, he enters the Green Wave trenches with grief heavy on his shoulders.
+He is dealing with a personal loss.

-Retzlaff took to Instagram, to post a story and vent out his grief.
-“RIP to the freakin best dog,” he captioned, sharing a beautiful collage, painted with sweet memories, leaving behind an aching void.
-In one frame, the two of them are cuddled up on the brown sofa, while another photo shows the cream-furred buddy swimming across in the water, clutching a frisbee between his teeth.
-A black and white shot captures him in a nostalgic side-pose, full of quiet charm.
-And the next?
-Our buddy is beaming with pure glee.
+Retzlaff took to Instagram to post a story.
+He wrote, “RIP to the freakin best dog.”
+Along with that caption, he shared a beautiful collage, painted with sweet memories, leaving behind an aching void.
+In one frame, the two of them are cuddled up on the brown sofa, while another photo shows the cream-furred buddy, perhaps a Labrador, swimming across in the water, clutching a frisbee between his teeth.

 ADVERTISEMENT